chaos/pathwalk/README.md

   /usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin
 ```

-In order to find `hostname`, the shell must perform a system call such as
+In order to find `hostname`, provided it is not already hashed, the
-stat(2) or execve(2) that will trigger path resolution, as described in
+shell must perform a system call such as stat(2) or execve(2) that
-path_resolution(7), for each possible path starting with
+will trigger path resolution, as described in path_resolution(7),
-`/usr/lib64/qt-3.3/bin/hostname` and ending with `/bin/hostname`, where
+for each possible path starting with `/usr/lib64/qt-3.3/bin/hostname`
-it is found.
+and ending with `/bin/hostname`, where it is found.

 ### Cache Effects

 The dcache assists with this process.
 For each directory searched
 unsuccessfully for hostname, a negative dentry is instantiated in
 the dcache for hostname in that directory.
 For /bin, a positive dentry
 is instantiated for hostname in that directory.
-The next time any process
+The next time another
-on the system does a path lookup for hostname, it will still need to
+process on the system does a path lookup for hostname, it will still
-walk each directory in the PATH but the path resolution for hostname
+need to walk each directory in the PATH but the path resolution for hostname
 will be short circuited by the existance of the dcache entries, provided
 the entries continue to meet the underlying file systems criteria for
 avoiding revalidation.
 In other words, the underlying file system will